 “Charles is smart but mean.
 You’re not.
 You’re nice.
 You’re sweet.”

-She didn’t answer.
-She was wondering if Michael was insecure and that was why he… well, he didn’t put her down, exactly… but he made her feel so bad about herself.
-Two evenings ago she’d stood in this same spot with him and had the following conversation: “Almost summer.”
+Jules wondered if Michael was insecure and that was why he…well, he didn’t put her down, exactly…but he made her feel so bad about herself.
+Two evenings ago, she’d stood in this same spot with him and had the following conversation: “Almost summer.”
 “Yeah.”
 “You have plans?”
 “Yeah.”
-She didn’t ask what his plans were because she already knew—to not call her… not think of her, not miss her.
+She didn’t ask what his plans were because she already knew—to not call her…not think of her, not miss her.

 “Jules, you okay?”